Jump to Navigation

 George F. Sternberg

-Sternberg discovered a giant buffalo (six-foot horn cores) near Hoxie, Kansas, and Triceratops from Wyoming in 1908.
-He spent a number of years excavating in the Red Deer River Valley in Canada.
-In 1924 and 1925 Sternberg went to Patagonia in South America to do research for the Field Museum.
+During his career Sternberg conducted numerous investigations in the Midwest and West and beyond.
+He discovered a giant buffalo (with six-foot horn cores) near Hoxie, Kansas, and a Triceratops in Wyoming in 1908.
+Sternberg spent a number of years excavating in the Red Deer River Valley in Canada.
+In 1924 and 1925 Sternberg went to Patagonia in South America to research for the Field Museum.
 He gained recognition for his discoveries and classification of a new sub-family of mastodons.

 In 1927 Sternberg was hired as field vertebrate paleontologist and curator of the museum at Fort Hays State University in Hays.
-He served in this position until 1955.
 He developed public and educational programs for the museum and helped to build the paleontology and geology collections.
 Initially for academic use, the museum expanded to serve schools and the public.
-Sternberg married Anna Gertrude Ziegler on October 11, 1930.
+Sternberg then married Anna Gertrude Ziegler on October 11, 1930.

-Sternberg died October 23, 1969, in New Hanover, North Carolina.
+Sternberg retired from Fort Hays State University at the age of 70 in 1961.
+He died October 23, 1969, in Hays.
 Fort Hays State University’s student geology club and the museum are both named in honor of the Sternberg family.

 Entry: Sternberg, George F.